-Our cash, cash equivalents and investments as of December 31, 2022, was \$13.1 million.
-As discussed further below and elsewhere in this Annual Report, we expect that our current funds will be sufficient for us to obtain topline results from our ongoing open-label Phase 1b camsirubicin clinical trial as planned by the end of 2023 (but as discussed below, this may not be the case if camsirubicin reaches even higher dose levels than we are anticipating and topline results are deferred as dosing continues beyond 2023) and, assuming a positive result of the go/no go interim analysis decision anticipated by the end of March 2023, the continued enrollment in the Phase 3 portion of our ongoing Validive Phase 2b/3 (VOICE) clinical program.
-We will require additional funding to advance our clinical and preclinical programs and we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.
+The balance of cash and cash equivalents as of December 31, 2021, was \$20,303,869.
+As discussed further below and elsewhere in this report, although we expect that our current funds could be sufficient for us to obtain topline results from our ongoing open-label Phase 1b camsirubicin clinical trial (but this may not be the case if camsirubicin reaches even higher dose levels than we are anticipating) and complete the Phase 2b and commence the Phase 3 portion of our ongoing Validive Phase 2b/3 (VOICE) clinical program, we will require additional funding to advance our clinical programs and we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.